Keyboard shortcuts

 You can investigate hash changes through the web UI:

-• Alerts Page: Shows suspicious hash changes where file metadata hasn’t changed
+• Alerts Page: Shows suspect hash changes where file metadata hasn’t changed

-• Explore Page: Use the Query tab to run custom queries
+• Data Explorer: Use the Query tab to run custom queries

-Example query to find hash changes without metadata changes (run on the Explore page’s Query tab):
+Example query to find items with suspect hashes (run on the Data Explorer’s Query tab):

 Validating